M4Ahmadullah/Masoudy-Dictionary/MasoudyDictionary_Development/Masoudy_Dictionary/README.md

-# Masoudy Dictionary - Windows Distribution
+# Masoudy Dictionary - Production Build

 ## 🎯 Complete Cybersecurity Application

-This is a fully functional Windows executable of the Masoudy Dictionary application, built with cross-compilation from macOS.
+This is the production-ready Windows executable of the Masoudy Dictionary application, built with cross-compilation from macOS.

 ## 🚀 Features